stephenkeep/node-red-contrib-chromecast/README.md

-# Chromecast for NodeRED
+# node-red-contrib-cast for NodeRED

-A node to play media on a chromecast
+These nodes are based on a fork of the node-red-contrib-chromecast.
+It is for play media on a chromecast or a google home device.

 ## Installation

-`npm install node-red-contrib-chromecast`
+`npm install node-red-contrib-cast`

 ## Quick Start